 2. A Quality Web Host

 - Not all web hosting companies are created equal.
 Depending on the nature of your business, some website hosting companies may not be a good option for you, particularly if you have a high volume of traffic coming to your site.
 For example, a successful eCommerce site can have tens of thousands of visitors each day, while a small business’s website may see dramatically fewer visitors.
 If your traffic is on the higher end of the spectrum, going with a basic, inexpensive hosting company won’t do the trick because they don’t have the bandwidth to accommodate a high volume of site visitors.
 While there are many bargain hosting packages available, they’re not necessarily the best option for a well-optimized website.
+Although, the success of small start-up businesses begins with a hosting provider and how good it can be.

 3. File Types and Sizes